Business Cards: 7 Stats You Can’t Ignore

 - The Role of Material and Finish in Business Card Perception

-- Measuring the ROI of Your Business Cards
+- Measuring the ROI of Your business cards

-- Future Trends in Business Cards
+- Future Trends in this

-Why Business Cards Still Matter: The Data
+Why business cards Still Matter: The Data

 How Design Impacts Business Card Retention

-What Information Matters Most on Business Cards?
+What Information Matters Most on business cards?

 The Role of Material and Finish in Business Card Perception

-The physical attributes of your business card contribute significantly to how your brand is perceived.
+The physical attributes of your business card contribute to how your brand is perceived.
 Using high-quality card stock, such as 16pt or 18pt uncoated or matte finishes, can convey a sense of premium quality.
 In fact, 79% of people agree that a business card’s quality influences their perception of the associated business.
 Options like spot UV coating, foil stamping, or embossing can add a tactile and visual dimension that makes your card stand out.
 For example, a survey by the University of Nevada Las Vegas found that business cards with tactile elements were remembered 75% more often than those without.

 | Material/Finish | Perceived Quality | Typical Cost (per 500) | Best For |